-Upon the Effective Date, and for a period not to exceed 24 months, without prior approval of the KBCC (negotiations period), the OPWAS Parties will undertake settlement negotiations to develop a proposed OPWAS.
+Upon the Effective Date, and for a period before the OWRD Adjudicator issues a final order in any of the Klamath Tribes' cases in the Klamath Basin Adjudication, without prior approval of the KBCC (negotiations period), the OPWAS Parties will undertake settlement negotiations to develop a proposed OPWAS.
 Any Off-Project Irrigator may, during the negotiations period, submit a written proposal of settlement to the Klamath Tribes, who will consider such written proposal.